Yandex Search: Search results

 As a rule, abbreviations are automatically disclosing, spelling is correcting.
 It also searches for synonyms (mobile - cellular).
 The extension of the original user request depends on the context.
 Expansion does not occur when a set of highly specialized terms, names of proper names of companies (for example, OJSC “Hippo” - OJSC “Hippopotamus”), adding the word “price”, in exact quotes (these are queries highlighted with typewriter quotes).

 Search results for each user are formed individually based on their location, language of a query, interests and preferences based on the results of previous and current search sessions.
 However, the key factor in ranking search results is their relevance to the search query.
 Relevance is determined based on a ranking formula, which is constantly updated based on machine learning algorithms.

 The search is performed in Russian, English, French, German, Ukrainian, Belarusian, Tatar, Kazakh.

 Search results can be sorted by relevance and by date (buttons below the search results).

 The page with the search results consists of 10 links with short annotations - “snippets”.
 The snippets includes a text comment, link, address, popular sections of the site, pages on social networks, etc. As an alternative to snippets, Yandex introduced in 2014 a new interface called “Islands”.

-Yandex implements the “parallel searches” mechanism, when together with a web search, a search is performed on Yandex services, such as Catalog, News, Market, Encyclopedias, Images, etc. As a result, in response to a user’s request, the system shows not only textual information, but also links to video files, pictures, dictionary entries, etc.
+Yandex implements the “parallel searches” mechanism, when together with a web search, a search is performed on Yandex services, such as Catalog, News, Market, Encyclopedias, Images, etc. As a result, in response to a user's request, the system shows not only textual information, but also links to video files, pictures, dictionary entries, etc.

 A distinctive feature of the search engine is also the technology of "intent search" that mean a search for solving a problem.
 Intent search elements are - dialog prompts in case of ambiguous request, automatic text translation, information about the characteristics of the requested car, etc. For example, when you request “Boris Grebenshchikov - Golden City”, the system will show a form for online listening to music from the Yandex Music service, at the request of "st. Koroleva 12 " will be shown a fragment of the map with the marked object on it.

+Promotion of misinformation and propaganda

+Search results from the Yandex search engine tend to favor Russian media sources, including state media, and Yandex-delivered ads tend to promote misinformation and propaganda produced by more than half a dozen Russian-language news sites.

+One study found that Yandex-delivered adverts ran alongside false stories about US bioweapons labs in Ukraine, claims that Ukrainian President Volodymyr Zelenskiy is a drug user, and reports repeating Kremlin claims that the war against Ukraine is going entirely to plan.
+Other fake news promoted by Yandex ads referred to the Russian invasion by using Kremlin talking points, calling the war an “operation to denazify and demilitarise Ukraine”.
+Another analysis found that Yandex directs Russian speakers worldwide to manipulated information and often to outright disinformation.